 Rise of the Chatbots: How AI Changed Customer Service

 Artificial intelligence automates many processes that were once run solely by people.
 While some view this as a negative change, the reality is that AI can help reduce the workload of multiple staff members—and can often do it faster and more accurately.
-Vala Afshar writes, “AI allows companies to deliver these smarter, more personalized and predictive experiences that customers have come to expect, but the human touch is still table stakes for customer success.”
+Vala Afshar writes, “AI allows companies to deliver these smarter, more personalised and predictive experiences that customers have come to expect, but the human touch is still table stakes for customer success.”

 Clickatell compares the use of AI to that of the Industrial Revolution.
 Centuries ago, people were concerned that machines were taking over the jobs of humans, but ultimately the change advanced the country (and the world) for the better.
 While the implementation took years, in the end society improved.
 These benefits far outweighed the restructuring of jobs and changes in the workforce.